In this post we look at why getting stronger helps reduce pain, particularly if you’re suffering with chronic or ongoing injuries.

 Resistance training helps you do this in two ways:

-Second, it begins to update the story in your brain with new information.
-It’s difficult to conclude that your Achilles tendon for example, is vulnerable and weak if you’ve just single leg calf raised your own body weight for 8 repetitions.
+Second, it begins to update the story in your brain.
+It’s difficult to conclude that your Achilles tendon is weak and vulnerable if you’ve just single-leg calf raised your own body weight for 8 repetitions.

 This combined with the knowledge that pain in this context doesn’t mean injury, provides the ideal conditions to reduce pain in the long term.